The Pleiades were goddesses of the mountains and the consorts of Artemis.

-Her names were Maea, Electra, Taygete, Alcyone, Celaino, Sterope and Merope.
+Their names were Maea, Electra, Taygete, Alcyone, Celaino, Sterope, and Merope.

-Nearly all of the Pleiades paired with great gods and gave birth to gods and tribal leaders.
+Almost all of the Pleiades mated with great gods and produced gods and tribal leaders.

-Maea, the eldest and most beautiful Pleiad, mated with Zeus, the king of the gods and gave birth to Hermes, the messenger of the Gods.
+Maea, the oldest and most beautiful Pleiad, mated with Zeus, king of the gods, and gave birth to Hermes, messenger of the gods.

 Electra also mated with Zeus and gave birth to Dardanos, the founder of Troy.

-Taygete once saw Zeus in her dreams and after nine months she gave birth to Lacedaemon,founder of Sparta.
-A Greek mountain was named in her honor
+Taygete once saw Zeus in her dreams and after nine months she gave birth to Lacedaemon,the founder of Sparta.
+A Greek mountain was named in her honor.

-Sterope mated with Ares, the god of war, and gave birth to Oenomaus, the King of Pisa in Western Greece.
+Sterope mated with Ares, the god of war, and gave birth to Oenomaus, king of Pisa in Western Greece.

-Merope, the 'Lost Pleiad', was the only Pleiad who got married to a mortal man called Sisyphus.
-That's the reason her star was the weakest among the others.
+Merope, the 'Lost Pleiad', was the only Pleiadian to intermarry with a mortal man named Sisyphus.
+This is the reasonwhy her star was the weakest among the others.